ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/scanner_settings.md

 each IP address from IP networks without any discovered device.

-In other words, the Scanner takes each unique route for which there is no **CONNECTED** router, and attempts to log in to each IP address by first logging in to first unicast address of a subnet, then last address, split the subnet in half and continue the process accordingly (excluding the already attempted addresses).
+In other words, the Scanner takes each unique route for which there is no **CONNECTED** router and attempts to log in to each IP address by first logging in to first unicast address of a subnet, then last address, split the subnet in half and continue the process accordingly (excluding the already attempted addresses).